6th September, 2022

-Display Screen Equipment (DSE) is a device or equipment that has an alphanumeric or graphic display screen, it includes both conventional display screens and those used in emerging technologies such as laptops, touch-screens and other similar devices.
+Display Screen Equipment (DSE) is a device or equipment with a display screen and this often refers to a computer screen.
+However, DSE includes both conventional display screens and those used in emerging technologies such as laptops, touch screens and other similar devices.

 In a work environment, desktop computers are traditionally looked at when considering DSE, but it is important to consider other display screens such as tablets, laptops and smartphones.

 Display Screen Equipment is essentially any screen that displays information.
 It could be an alphanumeric or graphical display.

 A DSE assessment is an assessment of risk from the way we use computers, laptops, tablets and other display screens at work.

 A DSE assessment looks at how a screen is used and assesses the risks to the user.
 Like any risk assessment, the aim is to identify the hazards and assess the likelihood and severity of harm to those that may be affected.
 Then, take action to reduce the risk.

 The assessment doesn't just cover the equipment.
 It should also look at how it's used, the user, the furniture, the seating, and the environment.

 Assess each workstation and reduce the risks as low as is practical.

 If you have sat at a computer screen for a long time, you may already be familiar with some of the hazards.
 Poor posture or lack of movement throughout the day can lead to back pain.
 Staring at the screen for long lengths of time can give you headaches.

 But it's not just computer screens that are a problem.
 Slouching over your phone, tablet or handheld device for even a short length of time can give you neck and upper back pain.